When Your Mind Wanders in Meditation

 A 5-Step Method for Mind Wandering During Meditation

 For most beginners, the most practical way to work with wandering is to treat each return as training.
-Use a short session, such as a phone timer set for 5 minutes, rather than waiting for an ideal quiet hour.
+Try a short session, such as five slow minutes after folding laundry or after coming in with warm cheeks from a walk, rather than waiting for a perfectly quiet hour.

 Use this as a repeatable routine, not a test of concentration.
 The win is the moment you realize you were gone and choose to come back.

 Tools like Mindful.net, Calm, and Headspace can provide guided reminders, but the skill is the same in silence.
-Notice and return.
+One pattern we notice: people often make progress when they stop measuring the number of distractions and start noticing the quality of the return.

 Mind Wandering During Meditation Tips for Common Thought Loops